Azure-Samples/Cognitive-Speech-TTS/CustomVoice-API-Samples/Java/README.md

     -te,--timeend <arg>             The timeend filter of the voice synthesis query, like 2020-05-15 -tp,--top <arg>                 The top filter of the voice synthesis query, should be a interger value
 ```
-* Get Voice Synthesis by Id
+* Get Voice Synthesis by id
 ```
  [Required]
     -gvsi,--getvoicesynthesisbyid